AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

 >*This functionality has been temporarily disabled and it will be available at a later date.

-## Locate Adobe Workfront planning
+## Locate Adobe Workfront Planning

-Ensure that your organization has received access to Workfront planning and that your system or group administrator has added the Planning area to your Main Menu.
+Ensure that your organization has received access to Workfront Planning and that your system or group administrator has added the Planning area to your Main Menu.
 For information, see [Access overview](/help/quicksilver/maestro/access/access-overview.md).

-To locate Workfront planning:
+To locate Workfront Planning:

 1. Log in to Adobe Workfront.